bahmutov/tehran/README.md

 **Why is this utility called Tehran?**

 The best JavaScript code coverage library is called [istanbul][istanbul], and it is named after a city in the country famous for its rugs.
-Tehran is the capiral of another country famous for its carpets ;)
+Tehran is the capital of another country famous for its carpets ;)

 [istanbul]: https://www.npmjs.com/package/istanbul